What is Counselling?

 During the sessions, we will work together to explore the issues you are faced with.
 The purpose of my role is to provide a collaborative environment; drawing on my professional experience and qualifications to ensure you are given the support you need.

 I believe that people are resilient.
 Given the right environment, and the opportunity to speak freely about their experiences; the individual can accept who they are and reconnect with themselves.

 If you're interested in starting counselling, please email me and we will arrange the first session at a time that is mutually beneficial for both of us.
 In that first session, we'll talk about what you want to get out of counselling.
 At the end of the session, if you're happy to continue, we will meet at the same time each week for as long as you require.

-I also offer online Skype counselling and phone sessions for £50.
+I also offer online video counselling and phone sessions.

 I offer biweekly sessions, but I don't always have a lot of availability for it.
 So let me know in your initial email that you're looking for counselling every two weeks.